wangzhihao/notes/computer_science/reading_list.md

 ### To Read
 * Rabiner, Lawrence R. "A tutorial on hidden Markov models and selected applications in speech recognition."
 Proceedings of the IEEE 77.2 (1989): 257-286.
+* Codd, Edgar F. "A relational model of data for large shared data banks."
+Communications of the ACM 13.6 (1970): 377-387.

 ### Reading
 * Hu, Yifan.
 "Efficient, high-quality force-directed graph drawing."
 Mathematica Journal 10.1 (2005): 37-71.